OlivierBlanvillain/master-thesis/content.md

 ###### WebRTC
 WebRTC is an experimental API for peer to peer communication between web browsers.
 Initially targeted at audio and video communication, WebRTC also provides *Data Channels* to communicate arbitrary data.
 Contrary to WebSocket only supports TCP, WebRTC can be configures to use either TCP, UDP or SCTP.

 As opposed to WebSocket and SockJS which only need a URL to establish a connection, WebRTC requires a *signaling channel* in order to open the peer to peer connection.
 The *signaling channel* is not tight to a particular technology, its only requirement is to allow a back an forth communication between peers.
-This is commonly achieved by connecting both peers via WebSocket to a server, which then serves as a relay for the WebRTC connection establishment.
+This is commonly achieved by connecting both peers via WebSocket to a server, which then acts as a relay for the WebRTC connection establishment.

 To simplify the process of relaying messages from one peer to another, our library uses picklers for *ConnectionHandle*.
 Concretely, when a *ConnectionHandle* object connecting node *A* and *B* is sent by *B* over an already established connection with *C*, the *ConnectionHandle* received by *C* will act as a connection between *A* and *C*, hiding the fact that *B* relays messages between the two nodes.

+The scala-js-transport library provides two WebRTC *Transports*, *WebRTCClient* and *WebRTCClientFallback*.
+The later implements some additional logic to detect WebRTC support, and automatically fall back to using the signaling channel as substitute for WebRTC if either peer does not support it.

 At the time of writing, WebRTC is implemented is Chrome, Firefox and Opera, and lakes support in Safari and Internet Explorer.
 The only non browser implementations are available on the node.js platform.